 Mission Statement

-ALTA seeks to guide its membership on best practices to protect consumers, promote quality service, provide for ongoing employee training, and meet legal and market requirements.
-These practices are voluntary and designed to help members illustrate to consumers and clients the industry’s professionalism and best practices to help ensure a positive and compliant real estate settlement experience.
+ALTA seeks to guide its membership on best practices to protect consumers, promote quality service, safeguard data and funds, provide for ongoing employee training, and meet legal and market requirements.
+These practices are voluntary and designed to improve operations, and help members illustrate the industry’s professionalism and best practices to help ensure a positive and compliant real estate settlement experience.
 These best practices are not intended to encompass all aspects of title or settlement company activity.

-ALTA is publishing these best practices for the mortgage lending and real estate settlement industry.
-ALTA accepts comments from stakeholders as the Association seeks to continually improve these best practices.
+ALTA maintains these best practices to provide guidance for title and settlement companies and to support oversight programs for the mortgage lending and real estate settlement industry.
+ALTA accepts comments from stakeholders as we seek to continually improve these best practices.
 A formal committee of ALTA members regularly reviews and makes improvements to these best practices, seeking comment on each revision.

 Definitions

-Background Check: A background check is the process of compiling and reviewing both confidential and public employment, address, and criminal records of an individual or an organization.
+Background Check: A Background Check is the process of compiling and reviewing both confidential and public employment, address, and criminal records of an individual or an organization.
 Background checks may be limited in geographic scope.
 This provision and use of these reports are subject to the limitations of federal and state law.

 Company: The entity implementing these best practices.

+Consumer: Buyer(s), borrower(s), or seller(s) in a real estate transaction

-Escrow: A transaction in which an impartial third party acts in a fiduciary capacity for the seller, buyer, borrower, or lender in performing the closing for a real estate transaction according to local practice and custom.
-The escrow holders have fiduciary responsibility for prudent processing, safeguarding and accounting for funds and documents entrusted to them.
+Escrow: A transaction in which an impartial third-party acts in a fiduciary capacity for all or some of the parties (including the seller, buyer, borrower, or lender) in performing the Settlement for a real estate transaction according to local practice and custom.

-Escrow Trust Account: An account to hold funds in trust for third parties, including parties to a real estate transaction.
-These funds are held subject to a fiduciary capacity as established by written instructions.
+Escrow Trust Account: An account at a Federally Insured Financial Institution utilized to hold funds in trust for one or more third parties to a real estate transaction.
+These funds are held in the account holder’s fiduciary capacity as established by written instructions.

-Federally Insured Financial Institutions: A financial institution that has its deposits insured by an instrumentality of the federal government, including the Federal Deposit Insurance Corporation (FDIC) and National Credit Union Administration (NCUA).
+Federally Insured Financial Institution: A financial institution that has its deposits insured by an instrumentality of the federal government (e.g., Federal Deposit Insurance Corporation (FDIC), National Credit Union Administration (NCUA)).

-Licenses: Title Agent or Producer License or registration, or any other business licensing requirement as required by state law, or a license to practice law, where applicable.
+Licenses: The various business and professional licenses which are required to conduct the business of title and settlement services including, but not limited to, Title Agency or producer licenses or registration, a license to practice law, and local business operating licenses.

-Non-public Personal Information: Personally identifiable data such as information provided by a customer on a form or application, information about a customer’s transactions, or any other information about a customer which is otherwise unavailable to the general public.
+Non-public Personal Information (NPI): Personally identifiable data such as information provided by a Consumer on a form or application, information about a Consumer’s transactions, or any other information about a Consumer which is otherwise unavailable to the general public.
 NPI includes first name or first initial and last name coupled with any of the following: Social Security Number, driver’s license number, state-issued ID number, credit card number, debit card number, or other financial account numbers.
+NPI can exist and be stored in both paper and electronic formats.

-Positive Pay or Reverse Positive Pay: Any system by which the authenticity of a check is determined before payment is made by the financial institution against which the check is written.
+Positive Pay or Reverse Positive Pay: A system by which the authenticity of a check is determined before payment is made by the financial institution against which the check is written.

-Settlement: In some areas called a “closing.”
-The process of completing a real estate transaction in accordance with written instructions during which deeds, mortgages, leases and other required instruments are executed and/or delivered, an accounting between the parties is made, the funds are disbursed and the appropriate documents are recorded.
+Settlement: In some areas called a “Closing.”
+The process of completing a real estate transaction in accordance with written instructions during which deeds, mortgages, leases, and other required instruments are executed and/or delivered, an accounting between the parties is made, the funds are disbursed, and the appropriate documents are recorded in the public record.